 Some naming experts believe there are exceptions to the easy-to-spell rule, especially if most people will see your name for the first time in print or on the side of your truck.
 The payoff can be that the unusual sound and spelling of the name helps to create a very distinctive brand.

 Does the name sound good and is it easy to pronounce?

 The sound of the name is important in conveying a feeling of energy and excitement.
 You also must be sure potential customers can easily pronounce your food truck’s name.
 It is a fact that people are able to spell, pronounce and remember names that they are familiar with.

 Is your food truck’s name meaningful only to you?

 A name with hidden or personal meanings evokes nothing about your food truck’s brand, and there may be cases when you or a staff member won’t be there to explain it when most people encounter it.

 Is the name visually appealing?

-You also want to consider how the name will look on the side of your truck, in a logo or an ad.
+You also want to consider how the name will look on the side of your truck, in the form of a logo or in an online or printed ad.